No matter how you celebrate (or don’t), it’s still possible to make greener choices and reduce your waste!

 by Denis Kuvaiev from Noun Project

 Costumes can be great fun, and you don’t need a big gathering to enjoy dressing up!
 Whether it’s wearing a full costume to school or just putting on a crazy hat for your virtual meeting, you can create a costume on the cheap with little waste.
-Once Upon A Child is a great source for kid’s halloween costumes, and thrift stores usually have a well-stocked halloween decoration and costume section for all ages.
+Once Upon A Child is a great source for kid’s Halloween costumes, and thrift stores usually have a well-stocked Halloween decoration and costume section for all ages.
 Or, make a fun costume!
 My husband used poster paper and a pair of suspenders and dressed up as a bus for more years than I’d care to admit.
 Boxes also make great costumes as a present, computer, piano, rubic’s cube, or dice!
 If you’re wearing costume makeup, be sure to choose non-toxic options.
-The blog “The Natural Makeup Review” suggests face paints from Earth Paint, Go Green, or Elegant Minerals as good options.
+The blog “The Big Green Purse” suggests face paints from Earth Paint, Go Green, or Glob’s Natural Face Paint as good alternatives.
 Want to wear a mask?
 Masks have traditionally been part of Halloween costumes, but these days, that may be even more true.
 Why not skip the makeup and dress up a non-medical mask to fit the costume?
 Or, dress up as a healthcare worker!
 Just make sure the mask fits well, covering the nose and mouth, since costume masks aren’t a safe substitute for cloth.

 Pumpkins: Don’t Trash Them!